 Additionally, Smartwool utilizes flatlock seams throughout the boxer briefs.
 This aids in reducing the chances of chafing.
-The brand also uses merino lining and wide waistband.
+The brand also uses merino lining and a wide waistband.
 This particular design means that the waistband will not rub and irritate your back due to your backpack pressure.

 Aside from that, you get the added benefits of merino wool like outstanding odor-resistance and wicking capability, making the boxers dry fast.
 Even though many people are not sure about the durability of merino products, the Smartwool Merino 150 Boxers are different because they are very durable.
 Smartwool also uses a nylon core with merino wool around it, enhancing the durability of the boxers.

-These brief boxers have default design of plain black.
+These brief boxers have a default design of plain black.
 However, if the default color is not enough, don’t worry because Smartwool offers this underwear in a range of other colors and prints.
 Keep in mind that these brief boxers are a little bit expensive.
 But for what they have to offer, you won’t regret buying the Smartwool Men’s 150 Sports Active Boxer Briefs.